Understanding Mold Illness

 Mycotoxins have the ability to cause a range of adverse health impacts from acute mold poisoning to long-term effects such as mold illness or even cancer.
 Anyone can be susceptible to acute mold poisoning– the effects vary from individual to individual due to the person’s current immune system state along with how significant the exposure is.

 In terms of mold illness, about 25% of the population is genetically susceptible to this condition.
 This portion of the population is born with HLA-DR genes, meaning their immune system isn’t able to correctly identify the mold pathogens and detox them on their own.
 Complicated even more by the fact that both genetic susceptibility and experiencing a traumatic event to turn on the gene expression are required prior to exposure, mold illness can be very difficult to diagnose making it commonly misdiagnosed or left untreated.
-Having a high fever, illness, surgery, significant stress, pregnancy, severe toxic mold exposure, and other traumatic events may trigger a cytokine storm that activates the mold illness gene in those that are born susceptible.
+Having a high fever, illness, surgery, significant stress, pregnancy, severe toxic mold exposure, and other traumatic events may trigger a cytokine storm that activates the mold illness gene in those who are born susceptible.
+It’s also important to note that in approximately 5% of mold illness cases, the patients do not have this genetic susceptibility.

-Since the mycotoxin molecules produced by toxigenic mold are extremely small in size, they are capable of transporting from cell to cell via the cell membrane, making it virtually impossible to detect through standard blood work.
+Since all the various compounds and fragments from mold particles are extremely small in size, they are capable of transporting from cell to cell via the cell membrane, making it virtually impossible to detect through standard blood work.
 We’ll discuss the diagnostic criteria along with the treatment protocol for mold illness momentarily but first, let’s delve into how mold illness impacts the immune system and the subsequent downstream effects.

-Mycotoxins from toxic mold are a subcategory of biotoxins that can impact the 25% of people that are genetically susceptible.
-The mycotoxin pathway helps explain the consequences of mold illness on the immune system and overall health:
+Mold is a subcategory of biotoxins that can impact the 25% of people who are genetically susceptible.
+The biotoxin pathway helps explain the consequences of mold illness on the immune system and overall health:

-When toxic mold is inhaled by these genetically-susceptible people, the complicated downstream impacts lead to a series of biochemical events.
-Mycotoxins and biotoxins instead bind to the surface receptors of virtually every kind of cell in the body.
+When toxic WDB mold is inhaled by these genetically susceptible people, the complicated downstream impacts lead to a series of biochemical events.
+Various mold fragments and compounds instead bind to the surface receptors of virtually every kind of cell in the body.
 Once bonded, a continuous upregulation of multiple inflammatory pathways is set off.
 Cytokine production in addition to impacted nerve function from toxic mold leads to chronic, general inflammation.

 Cytokines are a type of protein produced in the body responsible for modulating inflammation.
 In a well-functioning immune system, cytokines are created as a response to invading pathogens and play a role in upregulating the inflammatory response.